Caitlin-Goodger/ENGR302MonteCarlo/project_requirement/project-requirement.md

 One paragraph describing the scope of the system (9.5.2)

 ### 1.3 Product overview

+The following subsections describe the product perspective, functions, characteristics and liimitations.

 #### 1.3.1 Product perspective

 One page defining the system's relationship to other related products